matteodevenuto/matteodevenuto/README.md

 I'm working on my Position Size Calculator app called [Forexizer](https://forexizer.app) which is now live on the App Store and Google Play Store.

+I'm also working on [RouteGen](https://x.com/routegen), which is coming soon.

 * 🌍  I'm based in Monaco 🇲🇨
 * 🖥️  See my website [here](https://matteodevenuto.com)
 * ✉️  You can contact me [here](mailto:github@matteodevenuto.com)